-As of 30 June 20) 2 1

-Accounting Interpretation No. (2) "Carbon Emission Reduction Certificates" Carbon Credits Certificates: These are negotiable financial instruments that represent against greenhouse gas emission reduction units, and each unit represents a ton of carbon dioxide equivalent emissions, and is issued to the benefit of the developer of the reduction project (owner/nonowner), after approval and verification in accordance with internationally recognized carbon emission reduction standards and methodologies, carried out by the verification and certification bodies, whether local or international, registered in the list prepared by the Financial Supervisory Authority for this purpose.
+2023 Т , Accounting Interpretation No. (2) "Carbon Emission Reduction Certificates" Carbon Credits Certificates: These are negotiable financial instruments that represent against greenhouse gas emission reduction units, and each unit represents a ton of carbon dioxide equivalent emissions, and is issued to the benefit of the developer of the reduction project (owner/nonowner), after approval and verification in accordance with internationally recognized carbon emission reduction standards and methodologies, carried out by the verification and certification bodies, whether local or international, registered in The management is currently studying the financial implications of applying the accounting interpretation to the company's financial statements.
+When the entity reports foreign currency transactions in its currency of dealing, any effect of the initial application is recognized as an adjustment to the opening balance of the profits carried forward on the date of the initial application.
+When an entity uses an offer currency other than its own currency of dealing or translates the results and financial position of a foreign transaction, any effect of the initial application is recognized as an adjustment to the cumulative amount of translation differences - accumulated in the equity side - on the date of initial application.
+The application starts on or after the first of January 2025 and allows early application. the list prepared by the Financial Supervisory Authority for this purpose.
 Companies can use emission reduction certificates To meet voluntary emission reduction targets (for companies) to achieve carbon exchange or other targets that are traded in the voluntary carbon market.
 (Voluntary Carbon Market "VCM") Accounting treatments vary according to the nature of the arrangement and the commercial purpose of purchasing or issuing certificates by project developers, and therefore companies must identify facts and identify different circumstances to determine the appropriate accounting treatment and accounting standard to be applied.
-The interpretation deals with the The management is currently studying the financial implications of applying the accounting interpretation to the company's financial statements. the initial application is recognized as an adjustment to the opening balance of the profits carried forward on the date of the initial application. • When an entity uses an offer currency other than its own currency of dealing or translates the results and financial position of a foreign transaction, any effect of the initial application is recognized as an adjustment to the cumulative amount of translation differences - accumulated in the equity side - on the date of initial application.
-The application starts on or after the first of January 2025 and allows early application.

-applied.
+The interpretation deals with the accounting treatment of different cases in terms of initial measurement and Subsequent measurement and exclusion from books and necessary disclosures.